|

 Natural Medical Marijuarna

-One example of the competition and reason?
-Big Pharma's "Dronabinol (Marinol®)", is a synthetic form of the active marijuana constituent delta-9-tetrahydrocannabinol (THC).
+One example of the competition is Big Pharma's "Dronabinol (Marinol®)", which is a synthetic form of the active marijuana constituent delta-9-tetrahydrocannabinol (THC).
 This is available by prescription for use as an antiemetic.
 In 1985, the U.S. Food and Drug Administration approved its use for the treatment of nausea and vomiting associated with cancer chemotherapy in patients who had not responded to the standard antiemetic drugs.
 However indepedent research points that this synthetic form does not provide the same benfits as the natural THC form .

 After a serious head injury in 1997, Rick Simpson sought relief from his medical condition through the use of medicinal hemp oil.
 When Rick discovered that the hemp oil (with its high concentration of T.H.C.) cured cancers and other illnesses, he tried to share it with as many people as he could free of charge - curing and controlling literally hundreds of people's illnesses.
-Testimonial list From the Rick Simpson web site But when the story went public, the long arm of the law snatched the medicine - leaving potentially thousands of people without their cancer treatments - and leaving Rick with unconsitutional charges of possessing and trafficking marijuana More information on the Rick Simpson story has been included below.

 Rick Simpson Phoenix Tears - Promoting Hemp Oil as a natural healing agent

+Besides a cancer cure treatment, Medical THC can also treat Alzheimer’s Disease.
 Recent research on rats indicates that at least three receptors in the brain are activated by the synthetic drug, which is similar to marijuana.
 These receptors are proteins within the brain's endocannabinoid system.
 Ohio State University scientists are finding that specific elements of marijuana can be good for the aging brain by reducing inflammation there and possibly even stimulating the formation of new brain cells.Their research suggests that the development of a legal drug that contains certain properties similar to those in marijuana might help prevent or delay the onset of Alzheimer’s disease.
 ScienceDaily (Nov.
 23, 2008)- Source

 Excert -A particular friend was a shot-firer in the coal mines when he was diagnosed with early onset Alzheimer’s disease a few years ago.
 He was 45 years of age and reached a stage where he could hardly get out of bed some days and could not remember simple things like telephone numbers and PIN’s.
 He took a single drop of the oil each night for 4 months and was recently told by his doctor that he could make his next driver’s medical in 12 months instead of six months, such was his recovery.
 He took none of the medicine prescribed for him and only took the oil.
 He has recently been accepted to do his Masters Degree in Horticulture.